artificialisaza/KinoVolume/README.md

 > If you download via browser, you **must** strip the quarantine flag before opening:
 >
 > ```bash
-> xattr -cr /path/to/KinoVolume.app
+> sudo xattr -cr /path/to/KinoVolume.app
 > ```
 >
 > Or if already moved to Applications:
 >
 > ```bash
-> xattr -cr /Applications/KinoVolume.app
+> sudo xattr -cr /Applications/KinoVolume.app
 > ```

 ## What it does